 Prof. Adnan Badran is the Chancellor of the University of Petra and the Chairman of the Board of Trustees of the University of Jordan.
 He is a biologist with over 166 papers presented, and 46 books, 64 research papers published and 4 patents.

 Badran was Prime Minister (2005), Minister of Agriculture (1989) and Minister of Education (1989) in Jordan.
 He was Senator and Chair of the Senate Committee on Science, Education and Culture (2006-2010).
 He also served as Deputy Director-General of UNESCO (1994-1998) and Assistant Director General for Science, Paris (1990-1994).
 Founding President of Yarmouk University and Jordan University of Science and Technology (1976-1986), President of Philadelphia University (1998-2005) and President of University of Petra (2007-2014), and Dean of the Faculty of Sciences at the University of Jordan (1971-1976).
 Secretary General (1986-1987) and Vice-president (2014-) of the Higher Council for Science and Technology, Jordan.

-President of the National Centre of Human Rights, Jordan (2008-2011) and President of the Asia-Pacific Forum on Human Rights, Sidney (2009-2011).
+President of the National Centre of Human Rights, Jordan (2008-2011).
 Member of the Board of Trustees of the Arab Thought Forum (2012-).
 He is a Fellow and former Vice-president of the Academy of Sciences for the Developing World (TWAS), Fellow of the Islamic World Academy of Sciences (IAS) and President of the Arab Academy of Sciences.
 Chairman of the Board of the Arab Forum for Environment and Development in Beirut (2008-).
 President of the Higher Council of the National Centre for Curriculum development (2017-2019) and Chairman of Shoman Trust Fund for Research (2019-).
 Member of the Board of Trustees of the King Abdullah Ibn Al Hussein Award for Innovation (2020-).
 Member of the selection committee of Al-Hassan bin Talal Award for Scientific Excellence (2021-).
-Member of the Board of Trustees of the annual award in the name of Prince Muhammad Bin Fahd University for the best scientific production (Association of Arab Universities 2022-), President of Islamic World Academy of Sciences (2022-), and Vice President of Arab Peace Group (2022-).
+Member of the Board of Trustees of the name of Prince Muhammad Bin Fahd University for the best scientific production (Association of Arab Universities 2022-), President of Islamic World Academy of Sciences (2022-).